School Accountability Report Card

 About Our School

 Grove continues to grow and improve to meet its mission as a Montessori middle and high school.
 It has achieved awards such as the California Distinguished School Award in 2013 and been recognized as a top high school in California by US News and World Report and Newsweek.
 Grove students continued their strong performance on California state assessments by achieving the highest test scores of all of the middle and high schools in the Redlands Unified School District for the California Assessment of School Performance and Progress (CAASPP).
-Last year, Grove also completed its self-study and review by the Western Association of Schools and Colleges (WASC).
-Because of Grove's strong performance and clear goal setting it received a six year renewal of its accreditation by WASC.
+In 2015, Grove completed its selfstudy and review by the Western Association of Schools and Colleges (WASC).
+Because of Grove's strong performance and clear goal setting it received a six year renew al of its accreditation by WASC.

 200 Nevada St.